-EU leaders look to set aside embarrassing top jobs impasse
+EU leaders battle to end embarrassing top jobs impasse

-BRUSSELS (AP) — European Union leaders gathered yet again Tuesday as they try to overcome an embarrassing deadlock over a series of job nominations to key posts at the bloc for at least the next five years.
+BRUSSELS (AP) — European Union leaders reconvened Tuesday to consider a new proposal to end an embarrassing deadlock over nominating candidates to hold the bloc’s key posts for at least the next five years.

-In one of the longest EU summits in recent years, the leaders are looking to name a new president of the EU’s powerful executive arm, the European Commission, a president of the European Council and a foreign policy chief.
+In one of the longest EU summits in recent years, the leaders were assessing whether there was sufficient support to back German Defense Minister Ursula von der Leyen as the new president of the European Commission, the EU’s executive arm, and name Belgian Prime Minister Charles Michel as the new Council president.

+Under the proposal, Spanish Foreign Minister Josep Borrell would become the EU’s foreign affairs chief and French monetary specialist Christine Lagarde as the chief of the European Central Bank.

+“Getting closer and closer,” said current Council President Donald Tusk, who chairs the summit.

 The European Parliament is set to vote Wednesday on its new president, while the new chairman of the European Central Bank could be named later.